FernandaPsihas/FernandaPsihas.github.io/_posts/2023-08-08-AI-monstrance.md

 <br>

 "I’ve used AI in my science work before," I thought, I should at least give it a try.
 A few easy instructions and a $10 license later, I was ready to put the robots to work.
 "Who knows?"
 I thought.
-"Perhaps it will save me some hours of drawing concentric circles in illustrator."
+"Perhaps it will save me some hours of drawing concentric circles in Illustrator."

 <br>

-So here I go, trying to get AI to recreate an object of worship for the most sacred thing we have.
-I’ll admit that in retrospect I have no idea why I thought this would work… but at least I didn’t expect what I found…
+So here I go, trying to get AI to recreate an object of worship for the most sacred of the sacred.
+I’ll admit that, in retrospect, I have no idea why I thought this would work… but at least I didn’t expect what I found…

 <br>